-Defendants facing immigration consequences must be given accurate immigration and deportation information by their trial counsel prior to entering a plea.
+Defendants who are charged with criminal offenses and might face immigration consequences must be given accurate immigration information by their trial counsel before entering a plea.

-As a result of the conviction, deportation proceedings were commenced against the defendant and she filed a motion to have her plea set aside pursuant to a §2255 petition.
+As a result of the conviction, deportation proceedings commenced against the defendant, and she filed a motion to have her plea set aside according to a §2255 petition.
 In response to her motion, her prior counsel testified, “I explained to Ms. Rodriguez that there was a potential to be deported based on her immigration status.
 I explained to Ms. Rodriguez that … I believed she had a better chance with immigration with a misdemeanor than a felony.”

-The court ruled that defendants facing immigration consequences must be advised of deportation consequences and the information provided must be accurate.
+The court ruled attorneys representing defendants facing immigration consequences, and the trial court judges, must disclose potential deportation consequences, and the information provided must be accurate.
 If deportation is “practically inevitable,” it is not enough to say that the conviction “may” result in deportation.
-Ms. Rodriguez-Vega’s lawyer was found to be ineffective and her conviction was reversed.
+The court found that Ms. Rodriguez-Vega’s lawyer was ineffective, and reversed her conviction.

-If you or a loved one is a lawful permanent resident (green card holder) or in the United States on a Visa and charged with a felony or a misdemeanor in federal, state or a local district court, you need a top defense lawyer who has extensive experience in handing criminal matters with potential immigration consequences.
-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has the experience, knowledge and reputation to get exceptional results and a track-record of achieving resolutions that do not impact a client’s immigration status or require jail time.
-Please call us today at (248) 263-6800 or complete a Request for Assistance Form and an aggressive, successful criminal defense lawyer will promptly contact you.
+If you or a loved one is a lawful permanent resident (green card holder) or in the United States on a Visa and charged with a felony or a misdemeanor in federal, state or a local district court, you need a top defense lawyer who has extensive experience in handling criminal matters with potential immigration consequences.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has the experience, knowledge, and reputation necessary to get exceptional results.
+The firm’s lawyers have a track record of achieving resolutions that do not impact a client’s immigration status or require jail time.